neurodata/bilateral-connectome/docs/slides/princeton/princeton.md

 ---

-# Many of the stated goals of connectomics rely on linking connectome to other domains...
+# Many stated goals of connectomics are to link connectome to other properties

 ![center h:500](./../../images/link_connectome.svg)